opentok/opentok-rtc/README.md

 #### Screen sharing configuration

 - `ENABLE_SCREENSHARING`:(Optional, default value: false) Whether to enable screen sharing.
+- `CHROME_EXTENSION_ID` :(Optional, LEGACY, default value: 'null'): The Chrome AddOn extension ID for screen sharing.
+Note: the Chrome extension is no longer required for screensharing.
 - `ENABLE_ANNOTATIONS`: (Optional, default value: true) Whether to enable annotations in screen sharing.
 This is only meaningful if screen sharing is not disabled.

 ```json